 Our guide to the best League of Legends early game champions picks out some of the best champs to snowball with in the early game.

-In addition to that, using all of these abilities also empowers Pantheon’s passive, Aegis Protection.
+In addition, using all of these abilities also empowers Pantheon’s passive, Aegis Protection.
 After landing four basic attacks or abilities, he is able to block the next incoming hit from a champion or turret, which only strengthens his duelling capabilities at the start of the game more.
 Handily, casting Aegis of Zeonia also refreshes his passive, guaranteeing an additional block when you go in for a trade or kill.

 As you reach the end of the early game, Pantheon can also use his Grand Skyfall ultimate to put pressure on other lanes, bringing his impressive kill potential to catch out enemy champions who aren’t expecting to be outnumbered in a skirmish.